 - Infection & viral screens – STIs, EBV, CMV

-In pregnancy nutritional demands increase substantially – obviously, as you are building a little person in there!
-Low levels of certain nutrients are also associated with increased risk of miscarriage and fetal development issues.
+In pregnancy, nutritional demands increase substantially – obviously, as you are building a little person in there!
+Low levels of certain nutrients are also associated with increased risk of miscarriage and foetal development issues.
 We are STRONG preachers of the importance of optimising your nutrition PRIOR to conception.
-If you have suboptimal nutritional status than you can be damn sure that it is only going to worsen during pregnancy and beyond.
-We see many depleted post-partum Mummas in clinic.
+If you have suboptimal nutritional status then you can be damn sure that it is only going to worsen during pregnancy and beyond.
+We see many depleted postpartum mothers in clinic.
 Therefore, we recommend a good quality preconception multivitamin to start taking at a minimum of 3 months prior to conception.

-One of the best ones we have come across on the market and highly recommend is Naturobest – which you can shop on our online store here.
+One of the best ones we have come across on the market and highly recommend is the NaturoBest range, which you can shop on our online store here.
 It contains absorbable & active forms of nutrients at a therapeutic dose that is required for egg health, support for embryo development with values that are far more superior to other off the shelf products.
 Please know that we NEVER recommend Elevit - this product has poor quality forms of nutrients.

 DHA is another nutrient that we strongly recommend supplementing with preconception as well as during pregnancy & breastfeeding.
 This nutrient, found in omega 3’s, is required for baby’s brain development.
 Guess what happens if these levels are low?
 The DHA you do have supporting your brain function is prioritised towards the baby, subsequently depleting your levels.
 Cue baby brain!
 Low DHA levels can affect cognition, memory and moods.
 Low levels may increase risk of post-natal depression and anxiety.
 Our prenatal DHA is what we recommend to prevent this, which you can shop on our store!

-Because we are big believers, followers and know it all's when it comes to fertility, keep your eyes peeled for when we release our online and in person fertility workshop!
-This will be coming in January, so sign up to our newsletter so you don't miss out on tickets!
-We will be spending 2 hours diving deep into fertility so you can come away feeling confident and ready!
+Because we are big believers, followers and know it all's when it comes to fertility, keep your eyes peeled for when we release our upcoming fertility workshop!
+This will be coming in January - make sure you sign up to our newsletter so you don't miss out on tickets!
+We will be spending 2 hours diving deep into fertility so you can come away feeling confident and prepared with your pregnancy!